AdamHayball/RPiZero2W-Pwnagotchi/README.md

   ~~~
   ifconfig -a
   ~~~
-With the BNEP adapter visible and using the configured IP address, I disconnected the Ethernet over USB, rebooted with only power on the Pi, and confirmed that the web service was accessible via Bluetooth tethering on my phone.
+With the BNEP adapter visible and using the configured IP address, I disconnected the Ethernet over USB, rebooted using the power only micro-usb port on the Pi, and confirmed that the web service was accessible via Bluetooth tethering on my phone.

 ## Adding Custom Features and Plugins